php-fig/fig-standards/proposed/event-dispatcher.md

 A Task that implements `StoppableTaskInterface` MUST return `true` from `isPropagationStopped()` when whatever task it represents has been completed.
 It is up to the implementer of the class to determine when that is.
 For example, a Task that is asking for a PSR-7 `RequestInterface` object to be matched with a corresponding `ResponseInterface` object MAY have a `setResponse(ResponseInterface $res)` method for a Listener to call, which sets an internal flag that `isPropagationStopped()` will use to return `true` once the response has been set.

 It is RECOMMENDED, but NOT REQUIRED, that Task objects support lossless serialization and deserialization.

-It is RECOMMENDED that Task classes use the suffix `Task`.

 ## Listeners